Statue of Edgar Fahs Smith: History

 Edgar Fahs Smith was an American chemist and academic who served as the provost of the University of Pennsylvania from 1911 to 1920.
 In addition, he was the director of the university's chemistry laboratory and had served as the president of both the American Chemical Society and the American Philosophical Society.
 In March 1924, multiple news outlets reported that a statue in Smith's honor was planned to be erected on the university's campus as a gift from university trustee John C. Bell, who was also donating a statue of former Provost Charles Custis Harrison.
 For the Smith statue, R. Tait McKenzie was chosen as the designer.
 McKenzie was, at the time, a professor and director of the university's physical education department, although he was also a skilled sculptor, having designed a piece for the 1912 Summer Olympics that was later used as the design for some medals.
 In addition to the Smith monument, McKenzie would also design statues of Benjamin Franklin and George Whitefield for the university.
 While McKenzie was responsible for the statue, the pedestal of the monument was designed by architect Horace Trumbauer.
-The statue would be sculpted in 1925 and cast by the Roman Bronze Works of New York City.
+The statue was sculpted in 1925 and cast by the Roman Bronze Works of New York City.
 The monument was dedicated on June 12, 1926.

 In 1992, the sculpture was surveyed as part of the Save Outdoor Sculpture! project.